-Beginning July 1, 1997, the definition of processing for manufacturers was expanded.
+The definition of processing for manufacturers was expanded July 1, 1997.

 This new definition is sometimes referred to as "door-to-door processing."
 In general, processing begins with receiving or producing raw materials.
 It ends at the point the products are delivered for shipment or transferred from the manufacturer.